We rebuilt our website using a static site generator and, in the process, learned to appreciate the power of pipelines.

 Taking it from the top, this pipeline does the following:

-• Creates a pipeline named "Blog"
+- Creates a pipeline named "Blog"

-• Picks up all Markdown files in the directory
+- Picks up all Markdown files in the directory

-• Checks for any YML files containing additional metadata
+- Checks for any YML files containing additional metadata

-• Runs an If module to check for a condition to see if I managed to pick up any Markdown files.
+- Runs an If module to check for a condition to see if I managed to pick up any Markdown files.
 If I have, they are run through the Markdown module.
 For all intents and purposes this is redundant considering all blog posts will be written into Markdown files, but it's a great demonstration of the versatility of the pipeline model being used.

-• Runs the Markdown files (now HTML) and any .cshtml files through the Razor templating engine
+- Runs the Markdown files (now HTML) and any .cshtml files through the Razor templating engine

-• Writes the files to an .html extension
+- Writes the files to an

-• Pushes the HTML file names into the metadata using the Meta.
+extension - Pushes the HTML file names into the metadata using the Meta.
 Note we are adding to the path here instead of just using the DestinationFileName key

-• Push a SitemapItem into the file's metadata using our previously-created BlogFile value.
+- Push a SitemapItem into the file's metadata using our previously-created BlogFile value.
 This will get picked up in a Sitemap module we call in our parent diretory, which as the name implies, generates a site map for the entire site

-• Use a Branch module to iterate through the files and generate the RSS feed for the blog using the RssFeed module.
-Note that we also set several different feed properties, including making sure we use the Published metadata value for the
+- Use a Branch module to iterate through the files and generate the RSS feed for the blog using the RssFeed module.
+Note that we also set several different feed properties, including making sure we use the

 Metadata